cloudfoundry/garden/doc/garden-api.md

 # Add files to a Container
 ## Example
 ~~~~
-PUT /containers/:handle/files?destination=/foo/bar/baz
+PUT /containers/:handle/files?destination=/path/to/dir
 contents
 ~~~~

 ## Description
-Sets the contents of a file in the container.
-The path to the file is specified by the `?destination` query parameter.
-The body of the request becoems the body of the file in the container.
+Sets the contents of a directory in the container.
+The path to the directory is specified by the `?destination` query parameter.
+The body of the request becomes the contents of the directory in the container.

 # Get files from a Container
 ## Example